ibm-cloud-docs/dns-svcs/cr-details.md

 You view details of a single custom resolver and view a list of all custom resolvers in {{site.data.keyword.dns_full}} by using the UI, CLI, or API.
 {: shortdesc}

-## Viewing custom resolver details in the UI
+## Viewing custom resolver details in the console
 {: #ui-details-cr}
 {: ui}